uraiblakhani2/unix_project/Install.md

 - Open putty and just type the following commands

-"sudo apt-get install certbot python-certbot-nginx" "sudo certbot --nginx"
+`sudo apt-get install certbot python-certbot-nginx`

+`sudo certbot --nginx`

 Refresh your website and you should now have SSL certificate (the padlock icon on top left)